 Data Import Wizard

-Within the Oracle Service Cloud application, you can use the Data Import Wizard to add a list of contacts to your Oracle Service Cloud database.
+Within the Oracle B2C Service application, you can use the Data Import Wizard to add a list of contacts to your Oracle B2C Service database.
 The data must be in a .csv file in order to import the contact information.

 Using this import tool, you can also import other record types such as answers, incidents, organizations, and more.
 For more information on the Data Import Wizard, refer to Answer ID 4191: What is the Data Import feature?.

 NOTE: In order to access the Data Import Wizard, in the Administration tab of your profile permissions, you will need to select the 'Data Import' option.
 When this option is not selected, the Data Import options are not available.

 The Data Import Wizard helps you map your .csv file to columns in the database table you're importing into and checks the file for errors.
 The wizard also allows you to run external events or business rules on the imported records.